-We talked to Simon Royston, Managing Director of The Recruitment Lab, a cutting edge independent recruitment agency providing employers with temporary and permanent talent solutions across a broad spectrum of industry and here is what he said about it.
+Simon Royston, Managing Director of The Recruitment Lab tells us how the cutting edge independent recruitment agency provides employers with temporary and permanent talent solutions across a broad spectrum of industry.

 First of all, how are you and your family doing in these COVID-19 times?